 May 6.
 2021

-SB 176, the bill that allows for online and retail sports betting and expands gaming, was introduced.
+SB 176, the bill that allows for retail and Ohio sports betting apps and expands gaming, was introduced.
 Schuring presented a 252-page plan for what he calls “a powerful bill that no one has seen before.”

 May 12, 2021